Bytewerk/spn-docker/README.md

 # SPN Docker Environment

+**IMPORTANT**: This is a repository related to the GPN18 version of SPN.
+It is no longer maintained.
+See https://github.com/schlangenprogrammiernacht/spn-meta for the GPN19 version!

 This repository contains DockerFiles and scripts used to set up a SPN server for quick testing.

 **The Docker environment should currently not be used to set up a “production”